ivkeapp/handsontable-initializer/README.md

 - Fork the repo, create a feature branch, and submit a pull request.
 - Please add tests and update documentation for new features.

+## Tribute to Handsontable

+This project is built on top of the amazing [Handsontable](https://handsontable.com/) library.
+Handsontable is a powerful JavaScript data grid that makes working with tables and spreadsheets in web applications a joy.
+We deeply appreciate the work of the Handsontable team and their commitment to open source and developer experience.
+If you find this project useful, please consider supporting or contributing to Handsontable as well!

+You can learn more and get started with Handsontable at [handsontable.com](https://handsontable.com/).

 ## License
 MIT